Gilleasbag/AligningEuroLLMWithHumanEthics/README.md

-# Thesis Project
+# Aligning EuroLLM with Human Ethics: Undergraduate Thesis

-Welcome to the Thesis repository!
-This project contains research, code, and multilingual resources for the thesis work of Gilleasbag.
+Welcome to my Thesis respository for Aligning EuroLLM with Human Ethics.
+This project contains research, code, and multilingual resources.

 ## Repository Structure